Emmanuel-Melon/Neno/README.md

 ## Access Levels (Roles)

-There are 3 access levels in the application right now (the list might grow), each access level has its own restrictions, meaning there is a limited set of actions each role can perform.
 Below are the access levels:

-- Admin
-- Sales
-- Clinic
+- User

 ### User

-The admin role is the topmost access level because it has permissions to perform most of **Sales** The persons with the admin role have access to perform the below actions:

-- can view all rooms
+- can create/join rooms
-- create, update clinic
-- can update clinic status and activities
-- approve new rooms created through self-registration
-- create, approve and request modifications on contracts
+- Can chat with others
+- Can answer questions